 Furthermore, both Microsoft 365 and Microsoft Office 365 require robust cybersecurity measures to be in place, as charities deal with sensitive data such as donor and volunteer information.
 Migrating to the cloud can put this data at risk if appropriate security measures are not taken, such as two-factor authentication, encryption, and data access controls.

 When considering Microsoft 365 migration for nonprofits, it is crucial that each organisation first looks into its cybersecurity environment.
 With your charity dealing with sensitive data there is a risk of it being compromised during migration, therefore ensuring your organisation has the most up-to-date cybersecurity implemented is crucial.
-Find out more about the best cybersecurity tools for your charity.
+Find out more about the best cybersecurity tools for your charity and how to train nonprofit staff in cyber security best practices.

 Costs associated with ongoing support and maintenance